mrsuiii/Trash-Classification/README.md

     <img src="architecture6.5M.png" alt="test-result">
 </div>
 The model used in this project is a Convolutional Neural Network (CNN) designed for image classification.
 First block was inspired by vgg architecture.
 Each block of layers contain convolutional layer, each used batchnorm2d for batch normalization, ReLU for activation, and a maxpool.
-This model consists of total 6.5M parameters.
+This model consists of total 6.5M parameters and trained used 128 as mini-batch size.
 It consists of the following layers:

 1. Convolutional Layers: each block of layers contain convolutional layer, each used batchnorm2d for batch normalization and ReLU for activation.